-For extended data, check the dataset provided by Siblis Research.
+For the lastest data, check the global valuation dataset by Siblis Research.

 S&P/TSX Composite - P/E, CAPE, Yield & Total Return